adangel/custom-eclipse/README.md

 ## How-To create eclipse yourself

-1. Make sure, you have `zip`, `unzip`, `tar`, `sed`, `java`, `svn`, `wget` installed.
+1. Make sure, you have the necessary utilities installed: `apt-get install zip unzip tar sed java svn wget git bash`.
+2. Clone this repository: `git clone https://github.com/adangel/custom-eclipse`
-2. Review create-mirror.sh and comment/uncomment the update sites you want to mirror
+3. Review `create-mirror.sh` and comment/uncomment the update sites you want to mirror
-3. Execute create-mirror.sh
+4. Execute `bash create-mirror.sh`
-4. Drink coffee.
+5. Drink coffee.
 This can take a while.
 If every update site is enabled, you'll download about 5 gigabytes.
     All the downloaded stuff will be placed under `temp/`.
+Under `temp/p2-mirror` is a merged p2 repository which contains all the artifacts of the mirrored repositories.
-5. Have a look at "branding".
+6. Have a look at the module "branding".
 This is a eclipse plugin which brings
     *   A splash screen.
 Replace "splash-base.bmp" with your own.
     *   The project uses "splasher-maven-plugin".
 Update the property `splash-subtitle` in the top-level pom.xml file.
     *   Icons.
 Replace icon*.* with your own.
     *   About dialog in eclipse.
 See plugin.xml/plugin.properties for details.
 See also about.gif for the logo in the about dialog.
-6. Have a look at "feature/feature.xml".
+7. Have a look at "feature/feature.xml".
 This selects hopefully all the features, that come with the default Eclipse JEE bundle.
 You can add/remove features and plugins.
-7. Have a look at "feature-plugins/feature.xml".
-This select all additional features/plugins from external sites that have been mirrored.
+8. Have a look at "feature-plugins/feature.xml".
+This selects all additional features/plugins from external sites that have been mirrored.
-8. Have a look at the top-level pom.xml file.
+9. Have a look at the top-level pom.xml file.
 You can specify for which platforms you want to create an own eclipse distribution.
 See the plugin "target-platform-configuration" and the environments configuration.
-9. In the same top-level pom.xml file, update the repository path to your own mirror.
 10. Execute `mvn clean package`.
 The result is stored under "distribution/target/products/".
 11. Last step: Execute `fix-javagent-paths.sh`.
 This will change the absolute paths to the java agents in "eclipse.ini" to relative ones and repackage the eclipse archives.